IRSA Data Validation Tools

 Astrometric Validation

 The simplest way of assessing the astrometric accuracy in an image file is to compare the positions of point sources in the image with those of sources in a catalog of high astrometric accuracy.
-IRSA recommends overlaying sources from the 2MASS All-Sky Point Source Catalog on the image with the OASIS visualizer.
-It can be run as an applet in all common browsers (once the Java plug-in is installed).
-The OASIS Getting Started Guide describes how to upload the image and overlay the 2MASS point sources.
+One quick way to overlay sources from the 2MASS All-Sky Point Source Catalog on the image is with the Image Validator.

-The National Virtual Observatory (NVO) has released two tools that will repair FITS files with misaligned astrometry - WCS Fixer, hosted by NOAO, and the WCS Correction Service, hosted by the University of Pittsburgh.
+The National Virtual Observatory (NVO) has released a tool that will repair FITS files with misaligned astrometry - WCS Fixer, hosted by NOAO.

 1-D spectra may be served as either FITS or (preferred) ASCII tables (in IPAC table format).
 Delivery in both formats is also acceptable.
 The slit center coordinate and position angle should be in the header as keywords (SLT_RA, SLT_DEC and SLT_PA).
 Coordinates should always be in decimal degrees (J2000), per the WCS standard.
 For validation purposes, 1-D ASCII spectra files can be handled as catalogs - please refer to "Validation of Tabular Data" above.
 To validate 1-D FITS spectra, please use "fverify" discussed above.